Long service leave, parental and extended sick leave

 - LSL on termination of employment or LSL taken in service;

-- Parental leave; and
+- Parental leave;

-- Extended sick leave (beyond eight weeks).
+- Extended sick leave (beyond four weeks).

 Current guidelines for leave reimbursement

-Long service leave and maternity/primary carers/adoption
+Long service leave and parental leave

 Extended sick leave